Lane-Powell/MnemosynePy/readme.txt

 - Searches selected field in all records in the current library.
 The search term does not have to be a single word.
 Returns by overwriting the display.

 search+ [field abbreviation] [search term]
-- Same as search, except any records it retrieves are appended to the current display.
+- Same as search, except any records it retrieves are added to the existing display.

 display
 - Prints the list of titles currently in the display along with their indices.